comp129/comp55/docs/labs/4-ACM.md

   consider ```public void run()``` as our starting point for now.

 - **public static final int:**
     - Lines 7 & 8 declare constants for the program to reference.
     **It is good programming practice to declare any number that is not 0, 1, or 2, as a constant**.
     - We're going to break with that convention for the opening part of the tutorial as we are introducing you to the different calls.

-    ### Once you get into the activity, please make new constants.
+    **Once you get into the activity, please make new constants**

      > Constants make your program easier to change in the future and easier to read.
      While there are a couple of extra keywords here that I don't want you to worry about too much yet, the ```final``` keyword is the one that is telling Java that a particular variable can no longer be changed.
-     One nice part about constants is that they don't need to be literal values, they can be formulas based on other constants like this:
+     One nice part about constants is that they don't need to be literal values they can be formulas based on other constants like this:

     **Constants can be formulas based on other constants like this:**